abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 This is an implementation file of the `Core` module.
 The first line should only define what module is defined in that file.

-The next line then imports the `Transaction` partition.
-This makes all the declarations of the `Transaction` partition available for use in the rest of the file.
+The next line then imports the `:Transaction` partition.
+This makes all the declarations of the `:Transaction` partition available for use in the rest of the file.

 If the file `Transaction.ixx` is changed, `FinalizerDock.cpp` needs to be recompiled.
 If the file `Diagram.ixx` is changed, `FinalizerDock.cpp` should not be recompiled.